Skip to contents

 #WARNING! if factor, must be converted to character!

-observed = as.character(training_df$community),
+observed = as.character(communities$community),

 predicted = predicted_class